code4abq/ABQ-Open-Data-Census/README.md

 <h2>How it works?</h2>
 <p>
-Pick a topic (or a few) from the <a href="https://docs.google.com/spreadsheets/d/1WMuyT1p4XXpIt1khS8s4HBtAogp5WlWkmPaV1Rju_bM/edit#gid=368817928">ABQ Open Data Census Spreadsheet</a> to review.
+Pick a topic (or a few) from the <a href="https://www.google.com/url?q=https%3A%2F%2Fdocs.google.com%2Fspreadsheets%2Fd%2F1WMuyT1p4XXpIt1khS8s4HBtAogp5WlWkmPaV1Rju_bM%2Fedit%3Fusp%3Dsharing">ABQ Open Data Census Spreadsheet</a> to review.
 Declare your topics in the spreadsheet using red text
 </p>
 <p>
-Review your topics on the <a href="http://us-city.census.okfn.org">US City Census Site</a> and complete the associated questionnaire.
+Review your topics on the <a href="http://www.google.com/url?q=http%3A%2F%2Fus-city.census.okfn.org%2F&sa=D&sntz=1&usg=AFQjCNGqWPJBIv2oyjToI8JcHIs25tV4Ng">US City Census Site</a> and complete the associated questionnaire.
 You will have the option of logging in or remaining anonymous.
-When researching your topic, be sure to only use official information. <a href="http://www.cabq.gov/abq-data/abq-data#data-sets">Here</a> is the city’s open data page - use this as your only source for the evaluation.
+When researching your topic, be sure to only use information. <a href="http://www.google.com/url?q=http%3A%2F%2Fwww.cabq.gov%2Fabq-data%2Fabq-data%23data-sets&sa=D&sntz=1&usg=AFQjCNFyF7-3jfDNkRP40pOj56oUWobnpQ">Here</a> is the city’s open data page - you can use this as a starting point for your evaluation.
 </p>

 <p>
 When you are finished reviewing, change the color of your name in the spreadsheet to green for the topics you reviewed
 </p>